What is a CV?

 1. What makes a good CV?

-The content of your CV should be geared to answer the most important question: why you’re the best person for the job.
+The content of your curriculum vitae should be geared to answer the most important question: why you’re the best person for the job.
 Call out educational achievements and training that tie in with the job’s needs, and make sure your CV is organized into clear sections, as in our examples on this page.
 Take the time to double-check spelling and grammar and that your presentation is clear and uncluttered in the file format you choose to save your CV in (such as Microsoft Word or PDF).
 You can use our Resume Builder and leave the heavy lifting on many of these issues to us.

 2. What is ATS, and how can I be sure my CV is ATS-friendly?